 True Crime: The Bizarre Conviction of Patricia Rorrer, an Innocent Woman

-If you were on a jury, would you convict someone for murder if they lived hundreds of miles from where the crime happened and there was absolutely no evidence they were in the state where the crime occurred?
+If you were on a jury, would you convict someone for murder if they lived hundreds of miles from where the crime happened and there was absolutely no evidence they were in the state at the time?

-You're probably thinking of course not.
+You're probably thinking, of course not.
 A jury should only convict if guilt is proven beyond a reasonable doubt.
-No evidence the accused was in the state where the crime occurred would represent reasonable doubt.
-Well, a jury did convict a woman named Patricia Rorrer and sentenced her to life in prison even though there was no evidence she was in Pennsylvania where the crime took place, and multiple alibi witnesses said she was in North Carolina.
+Complete lack of evidence that the accused was in the state where the crime occurred would represent reasonable doubt.
+Well, a jury did convict a woman named Patricia Rorrer, and they sentenced her to life in prison.
+There was no evidence she was in Pennsylvania, where the crime took place, and multiple alibi witnesses said she was in North Carolina.
 She's still serving a life sentence for a crime she simply could not have committed.

 Background of the Case